Digital Signage with Open-Source-Software

 Of course there are more free licenses, different versions and subforms, but to explain all of them is beyond the scope here.
 I prefer the AGPLv3 for most of my projects.

 Steve Ballmer tried to discredit the license as a cancer at the beginning of the 2000s.
 At the time, Linux, which is under the GPL, began to take more and more market share from Microsoft in the server market.
-In the meantime, he is history and hell has frozen over, because Microsoft has opened up for Linux as well as for open source.
+Meanwhile, he is history and hell has frozen over because Microsoft has opened up for Linux as well as for open-source.

 GPL-Myths